 - The “From:” address can still be spoofed.

-- Phishers can use the general invisibility of “Return-Path:” to set up their own domains with their own SPF records.
-Then they can send out phishing emails with a company’s domain showing in the “From:” field but the phisher’s own domain in Return-Path.
+- Phishers can use the general invisibility of “Return-Path:” when setting up their domains with their own SPF records.
+Then, they can send phishing emails with a company’s domain showing in the “From:” field but the phisher’s domain in Return-Path.
 Such messages are fake, but they will pass SPF authentication.

-SPF is an essential part of email authentication, but it wasn’t designed for the cloud era.
+SPF is an essential part of email authentication but wasn’t designed for the cloud era.
 On its own, SPF will not authenticate email.
-But In the absence of a DMARC record, how receiving servers handle a message that fails SPF is entirely up to them.
+However, in the absence of a DMARC record, how receiving servers handle a message that fails SPF is entirely up to them.